aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to POWERPOINT or Online App" h2="Export DOCM to POWERPOINT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common task for many businesses.
+It is often necessary to convert documents from one format to another in order to make them easier to share, edit, or view.
+For example, converting a DOCM file to a PowerPoint presentation can make it easier to present the information in a more visually appealing way.

+<h2>How Aspose.Total Helps for DOCM to PowerPoint Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCM to POWERPOINT conversion while using two of it's APIs.
-Load your DOCM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POWERPOINT.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOCM files to PowerPoint presentations.
+The API consists of two components: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOCM file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new PowerPoint presentation.
+Finally, the presentation can be saved as a PowerPoint file.
+This process makes it easy to quickly and accurately convert DOCM files to PowerPoint presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}